 Behaviour:

-If the operation specified by the request parameter is not callable through dynamic invocation, it throws an InvalidOperationName exception as per InvalidOperationName.h in [SMP_FILES];
+If the method specified by the request parameter is not callable through dynamic invocation, it throws an InvalidOperationName exception as per InvalidOperationName.h in [SMP_FILES];

-If the number of arguments specified by the request object does not match the number of parameters of the callable operation, it throws an InvalidParameterCount exception as per InvalidParameterCount.h in [SMP_FILES];
+If the number of arguments specified by the request object does not match the number of parameters of the callable method, it throws an InvalidParameterCount exception as per InvalidParameterCount.h in [SMP_FILES];

-If the types of the arguments specified by the request object do not match the types of parameters of the callable operation, it throws an InvalidParameterType exception as per InvalidParameterType.h in [SMP_FILES];
+If the types of the arguments specified by the request object do not match the types of parameters of the callable method, it throws an InvalidParameterValue exception as per InvalidParameterType.h in [SMP_FILES];

-If called with a valid request object, it calls the operation identified in the request, passing the parameters provided in the request which are of parameter direction In or InOut;
+If called with a valid request object, it calls the method identified in the request, passing the parameters provided in the request which are of parameter direction In or InOut;

 After invoking the request, it stores the parameter values of parameters with parameter direction InOut, Out or Return into the requests object.

+1 The term “method” can refer either to an operation or a property getter or a property setter.

-The Invoke operation is a void operation as the result of the invocation is stored in the IRequest object (see 5.2.8.2.
+2 The Invoke operation is a void method as the result of the invocation is stored in the IRequest object (see 5.2.8.2).

 ECSS-E-ST-40-07_1440089

-The IDynamicInvocation DeleteRequest method shall release all resources associated to the given request instance.
+<<deleted>>

 ECSS-E-ST-40-07_1440090

-All requests created with IDynamicInvocation CreateRequest shall be deleted with a call to IDynamicInvocation DeleteRequest.
+<<deleted>>

 ECSS-E-ST-40-07_1440091